genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 </zero-select>
 ```

-For instrument, it's more complicated because list of options needs to be fetched from the API.
+To enable the user to select the instrument, it's more complicated, because a list of options needs to be fetched from the API.

-We will do that in [connectedCallback](https://www.fast.design/docs/fast-element/defining-elements#the-element-lifecycle) which happens when element is inserted into the DOM
+We will do that in [connectedCallback](https://www.fast.design/docs/fast-element/defining-elements#the-element-lifecycle), which happens when an element is inserted into the DOM.
-First, declare `tradeInstruments` that will be later used in the template.
+First, declare `tradeInstruments`.
+This will be used in the template later.

-To get the data from the API we inject
+To get the data from the API, inject:
 ```typescript title='home.ts'
 @observable tradeInstruments: Array<{value: string, label: string}>;
 @Connect connect: Connect;